v-Sharan/flockwave_image_server/README.md

-# Template extension for Skybrush Server
+# Map Cache extension for Skybrush Server

 This is the Extention for Image server and Map Tails